griffio/example-docker-compose-01/README.md

 ---

-docker-compose.yml is the default filename
+docker-compose.yml is the default filename that is searched for if --file is not specified.

 ~~~
 docker-compose --file docker-compose-devl.yml build